 Country Population: 5,125,693

 Ceuta: This flag of the autonomous Spanish city is actually fantastically interesting to us.
+[Correction: the flag is Portuguese.
+The Spanish retained it after the city chose to remain on Spain's side after a war in 1640].
 We love the black and white gyronny (a shield design) behind the coat of arms.
 We considered putting this flag into the list but it really stretched the general criteria of showcasing flags of countries and territories.
 Vatican City is an autonomous city but a separate state as well, so it’s different.
 Ceuta is located on the tip of Africa at the gateway to the Mediterranean Sea.
 We don’t understand why the Spanish bitch about Gibraltar when they claim this piece of Morocco across the Strait.
 And, of course, Morocco disputes this Spanish Acquisition (what? we thought that little play on words was funny).

 City Population: 75,241

 And, since we’re Americans, we’ll go ahead and highlight the most interesting State flag.
 Maryland’s flag is by far the coolest.
 It’s unique design is based on the coats of arms of a prominent family that founded Maryland.